tmplt/libircppclient/README.md

 libircppclient
 ==============
-An interface based on Boost.asio to send and receive data from IRC servers.
+An easy-to-use IRC-client interface based on Boost.asio to send and receive data from IRC servers.

 About
 -----